ztlpn/minilp/examples/README.md

 # `tsp`

 [Traveling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) or TSP is perhaps the most famous combinatorial optimization problem.
-Amazingly enough, even if linear programming is a continuous optimization technique, with some ingenuity it can be used to solve discrete problems such as TSP which makes it a great showcase for the `minilp` crate.
+Amazingly enough, despite linear programming being a continuous optimization technique, with some ingenuity it can be used to solve discrete problems such as TSP which makes it a great showcase for the `minilp` crate.

 [`tsp.rs`](./tsp.rs) is a pretty basic solver, but it can still quickly produce *optimal* solutions